 MATERIALS AND METHODS

 UV-1800 Spectrophotometer was manufactured by Shimadzu Europa GmbH.
 Gallenkamp Oven Model Ov-160 was made in England.
-Grant Thermostated Water bath with CC-60 Cryocool immersion cooler were product of Thermoscientific Neslab, HI 2209 pH meter is a product of Hanna Instruments, Malachite greencarbinol hydrochloride (MW=382.93 g/mol) a product of Sigma Aldrich, Saint Louis, MO, USA was used further purification.
+Grant Thermostated Water bath with CC-60 Cryocool immersion cooler were product of Thermoscientific Neslab, HI 2209 pH meter is a product of Hanna Instruments, Malachite greencarbinol hydrochloride (MW=382.93 g/mol) is a product of Sigma Aldrich, Saint Louis, MO, USA.
 Activated carbon from animal source, 300 ×10-6 m mesh size, was purchased from Qualikems, India.
 All chemicals were used as purchased without further purification.

 Corncobs from yellow maize grown in Obafemi Awolowo University were obtained and sun dried to remove the moisture content.
 The dried corncobs were then broken into bits and then carbonized by packing them into an earthenware pot, covered and heated at high temperature.
 The pot content was stirred occasionally to obtain a uniform combustion product.
 The covering was necessary to reduce the amount of air contact such that complete combustion of the corncobs was prevented and well-formed charcoal was ensured.
 When the smoke from the pot has stopped, the charcoal formed was allowed to cool.
 Pulverization of the untreated charcoal was done by grinding the charcoal in a ceramic mortar with a pestle.
 The pulverized charcoal was fractionated with a 250 ×10-6 m pore size sieve.
 A portion of the charcoal was activated by soaking the charcoal in 1.0 M sulphuric acid for 24 hours.
 The acid treated charcoal was then filtered and rinsed thoroughly by passing distilled water slowly through it in a column until it is free of acid.
 Neutrality of the effluent was confirmed with litmus paper and absence of visible reaction with BaCl2.
-The carbonized corncob was then dried for five hours in a Gallenkamp Oven (Model Ov-160, England) at 150 ºC.
+The acid treated corncob was then dried for five hours in a Gallenkamp Oven (Model Ov-160, England) at 150 ºC.
 The activated corncob charcoal was also pulverized and sieved in a 250 ×10-6 m pore size sieve prior to storage in an airtight plastic container in a desiccator.

-Stock solution of MG (340 ×10-6 mol.dm3) was prepared in separate solutions of potassium phthalate/HCl buffer pH 3.1 and potassium phthalate/NaOH buffer pH 5.1.
-MG fades at higher pH therefore the upper limit of the experimental pH was limited to 5.1.
-Solution of 13.6 ×10-6 mol. dm-3 MG solution, pH 3.1 and 5.1 were prepared from their respective buffer solutions.
+Stock solution of MG (340 ×10-6 mol.dm3) was prepared in separate solutions of potassium phthalate/HCl buffer pH 3.10 and potassium phthalate/NaOH buffer pH 5.10.
+MG fades at higher pH therefore the upper limit of the experimental pH was limited to 5.10.
+Solution of 13.6 ×10-6 mol. dm-3 MG solution, pH 3.10 and 5.10 were prepared from their respective buffer solutions.
 0.01g – 0.07g of pulverized corncob charcoal (diameter ≤ 250 ×10-6 m) was weighed into 25 cm3 of 13.6 ×10-6 mol.dm-3 MG at the specified pH of the experiment.
 The mixtures were shaken, then left to equilibrate for about six hours in a thermostated water bath maintained at constant temperature between 5 – 30 oC.
-The absorbance of the equilibrium solutions were then determined at 617 nm the wavelength of maximum absorption of MG.
+The absorbance of the equilibrium solutions were then determined at 617 nm, the wavelength of maximum absorption of MG.
 At this wavelength, the molar extinction coefficient value of 58,155 mol-1 dm3 cm-1 determined for MG was used to determine the concentration.